 Increasing mobility within Europe and increasing internationalism in the economy, research and teaching have meant a clear change in our congregation.
 Young people and families don’t just ‘travel through’ but do find a home here.
 The most recent census revealed that ca. 12,000 German-speaking people live in East Anglia permanently.

 Life abroad has become much less complicated because of cultures moving closer to each other, increased knowledge of foreign languages especially by the younger generations of Britons and Germans, the many possibilities of travelling and much shorter travel times.
 At the same time, however, looking for a cultural identity has become very important to young people as well as adults.
-People discover again the importance of worshipping in their mother tongue.
+People value worshipping in their mother tongue.

 We are grateful that the work in both congregations is intertwined in the ecumenical context of the local areas.
 This includes joint events with local churches.
 There are close partnerships with an Anglican church in Cambridge and Norwich.
 The invitation to join a German church should not lead to a ‘niche church’.
 However, it is important to stress that language and tradition have a special, not arbitrarily exchangeable meaning in church and spiritual life.